verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

         d.
 In the search bar for `Product is`, enter `Oracle Verrazzano Enterprise Container Platform`.

         e.
-The previous step populates the available releases for Verrazzano in the drop-down box `Release is`.
+The previous step populates the available releases for Verrazzano in the drop-down menu `Release is`.
 Select the desired release(s) and click **Search**.

         f.
 A new panel with `Patch Advanced Search Results` will open listing all the patches for the release.
 Select the link for the desired patch, under the `Patch Name`.